red5pro/red5pro-installer/README.md

 __2. VIEW LICENSE :__  Provides option to view an existing red5pro license via the LICENSE.KEY file.
 The program looks for an existing red5pro installation and then the LICENSE.KEY file at expected location.
 If a file is found it displays the content of the file on terminal.

+#### 5. START RED5PRO

+This option allows you to start Red5pro.
+On selecting this option, the program first checks to see if a Red5pro service is installed on the system or not.
+If a red5pro service is found, it attempts to start red5 usign the service.
+If no service is found it attempts to start red5 using 'red5.sh' script located at the red5 install location.

+__The program doe snot check the running state of red5pro.
+If it is started, starting it again will have no effect._

+__NOTE: This does not check to see if you have installed red5pro or not.
+It is assumed that you have a valid red5pro instalaltion before attempting to start it.

+#### 6. STOP RED5PRO

+This option allows you to stop Red5pro.
+On selecting this option, the program first checks to see if a Red5pro service is installed on the system or not.
+If a red5pro service is found, it attempts to stop red5 usign the service.
+If no service is found it attempts to stop red5 using 'red5.sh' script located at the red5 install location.

+__The program doe snot check the running state of red5pro.
+If it is stopped, stopping it again will have no effect._

+__NOTE: This does not check to see if you have installed red5pro or not.
+It is assumed that you have a valid red5pro instalaltion before attempting to stop it.